-You’ve arrived to the point in your hunting journey where you’re ready to choose an optic for your weapon in order to improve your game where it comes to acquiring your target and improving shot accuracy.
+You’ve arrived to the point in your journey where you’re ready to choose an optic for your weapon.
+A quality sight is essential in order to improve your target acquisition and improving shot accuracy.
 If you’ve already got this far, then you’re probably aware of the biggest names in the game, and of each band’s most affordable, entry level sight.
 Welcome to the ever popular debate of the sturdy Aimpoint PRO vs the super-precise EOTech 512.

-Both sights have a lot to bring to the table and excel in areas where the other falls short, however it’s difficult to choose an overall winner without considering your precise needs.
+Both holographic dot sights have a lot to bring to the table and excel in areas where the other falls short.
+However, it’s difficult to choose an overall winner without considering your precise needs.
 To begin the comparison, let’s start with a simple table, then we will delve deeper into the defining categories of these red dot sights and which one comes out on top.

 Aimpoint and EOTech are undoubtedly the top names in gun sight production and are both highly respectable brands.
 Let’s take a look at why.